JunwooParkSaribu/AnDi2_SU_FIONA/README.md

 ___ detects changepoints from molecular trajectory following fBm which has two properties, Anomalous exponent and Generalized diffusion coefficient, on different scenarios.</br>
 For the details, please check Andi2 Challenge description of above link.

-Visualized examples of changepoint detection from molecular trajectories.
+<h2>Visualized examples of changepoint detection from molecular trajectories.</h2>
 <table border="0">
         <tr>
             <td>QTM</td>